sabarish-learning/maven-demo/README.md

     cd maven-demo
     mvn clean install

-You'll see the tests have been run and a jar has been built and put in the *target* directory.
+You'll see the tests have been run and a jar has been built and put in the *target* directory..